Tuesday, December 6, 2011

 Give Thanks for Thursdays or 5-3-5-4

-Everyone knows Thursdays are lucky days, but do you know why?
+This Thursday Alternate Side Parking is suspended for "Immaculate Conception."
+Now everyone knows Thursdays are lucky days, but do you know why?
 Is it because the weekend is almost here?
 Is it because it was named after the planet Jupiter, the King of the Gods?
 Even more impressive than these, it’s because Thursdays that are lone Alternate Side Parking Suspended Days have the longest stretch of days possible without the required moving of your car.
 I know those of you who have to take your car out every day wince when you hear from us who only take the car out for recreation or for transporting in-laws out of town, but we also pay New York City’s higher registration fees, taxes, inspection and insurance, not to mention suffer the whims of the DOT, the PVB, up the WXYZ.
 So we have to celebrate when Monday we can move the car to the Tue/Fri side and not think about moving it again until next Mon.

 Now some may say “OK, sounds lucky,” but what is the 5-3-5-4 in the title?
 The combination to your gym locker that you keep forgetting, the latest college football genius defense on show this Thanksgiving weekend, or the rest of that girl’s telephone number that rubbed off?
 None of these.

 It is the results of the parallelspaces.com very sophisticated, very state of the art Best Alternate Side Suspended Days Test Formula Numbers Array!
 Hey, we take parking pretty seriously.
 Of course, it’s a little too complicated for those of you without an engineering degree, but I can explain it to you laymen (and laywomen) something like this.